Simple in concept, difficult to master, sales strategy can make all the difference.

 So the lessons of military history are equally valuable in competitions between suppliers.
 Those with the winning sales strategy prevail.

 Article by Clive Miller

-If you need to create winning sales strategy or improve marketing strategy, we can help.
+If you need to increase conversion rates and win more sales, learn how to use sales strategy on an opportunity-by-opportunity basis.
+Let us help.
+Get in touch.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
-Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+Alternatively, Send an email to firstname.lastname@example.org for a prompt reply or use the contact form here.